2. Capital structure

 The registration and transfer of registered shares is regulated in detail in Art.
 7 of the Articles of Incorporation3.
 Only those shareholders entered into the share register are entitled to exercise membership rights of the company.

 The Board of Directors can refuse to enter holders of registered share B into the register of shareholders on important grounds (Art.
 7a of Articles of Incorporation).
-During the reporting year, the Board of Directors did not make use of their powers of authority in this respect.
+During the financial year, the Board of Directors did not make use of their powers of authority in this respect.

 2.7 Convertible bonds and options